 This got me thinking about who gets our conference information when we register.
-Personally, my contact information is scattered all over the internet; it would be hard not to find my email, office phone, and mailing address with a quick search.
+Personally, my contact information is freely available; it would be hard not to find my email, office phone, and mailing address with a quick search.
 But I doubt that many conference attendees share my promiscuous nature.

 I suspect that many conference participants don’t want their information freely handed out to all and sundry.
 Practitioners of a conference topic or field usually don’t want to be bombarded with emails and calls from suppliers of products and services relevant to their profession (and even less, communications from vendors in whom they have no interest).
 But most of us have seen this happen more than we’d like.

-Yet there is seldom a clear explanation when we register for an event as to how the information we are required to give to register may be used by the conference organizers, sponsors, trade show participants, app developers, etc. What might these parties do with it?
-If they are contracted by the organizers, are there any restraints on what can be shared or sold to third parties?
+Yet there is seldom a clear explanation when we register for an event as to how conference organizers, sponsors, trade show participants, app developers, etc. can use the information we give at registration.
+What might these parties do with it?
+If they are contractors, are there any restraints on sharing or selling to third parties?

-As a conference facilitator, I’ve always been given access to attendee registrations.
-But I’ve never been asked to sign an NDA for the information I’m privy to.
+As a conference facilitator, I’ve always had access to attendee registrations.
+But no one has ever asked me to sign an NDA for the information I’m privy to.

-These days, when a registration list can be converted in a few minutes into data for a bulk email, mail, or phone campaign, we need to start thinking about these questions and coming up with some answers.
-Event organizers and planners need to take responsibility for the data they obtain, and clearly communicate when asking for it how it may be used.
+These days, when you can convert a registration list in a few minutes into data for a bulk email, mail, or phone campaign, let’s start thinking about these questions and coming up with some answers.
+Event organizers and planners: take responsibility for requested data, and clearly communicate how you will use it.